 What is the “Move Over” Rule in Missouri?

-Missouri’s “Move Over” Law, outlined in R.S.Mo. § 304.022 protects law enforcement officers, emergency responders, and highway workers as they perform their duties.
 The law requires drivers to approach stationary vehicles with flashing red, red, and blue or amber lights cautiously, ensuring a safer environment for those working on or near the road.

 If you’re driving on a multi-lane highway, the law mandates a lane change away from the stationary vehicle, provided it is safe.
 This means shifting to a lane not adjacent to the emergency or service vehicle to create a buffer zone.

-If changing lanes is unsafe or impossible—such as on a two-lane highway—drivers must slow down while maintaining a safe speed that accounts for traffic and road conditions.
+If changing lanes is unsafe or impossibleโsuch as on a two-lane highwayโdrivers must slow down while maintaining a safe speed that accounts for traffic and road conditions.

 The Move Over rule applies to emergency vehicles, MoDOT vehicles, and other transportation workers displaying amber or amber-and-white flashing lights.
 Depending on the severity of the violation, drivers who fail to follow this law can face fines or even imprisonment.